- Studying on The Teaching Musician programme

 Are my programme fees refundable?

-Tuition fees for The Teaching Musician PG Cert/PG Dip/MA are non-refundable.
+Tuition fees for The Teaching Musician PG Cert/MA are non-refundable.
 When students accept their place on the programme, they are committing to pay the fees in full, even if they decide to terminate their studies before completion.
-In the unlikely circumstance that Trinity Laban must change the dates of training weekends, students will be offered the opportunity to switch to alternative modules and may, where necessary, be allowed a longer period in which to complete the programme.

 Can my employer pay my fees?

 Yes.
-We offer a discount of £100 from each block’s programme fee for each student where they are supported by an employer.
+We offer a discount of £100 from each block’s programme fee for each employer that pays up front for a student, and where they pay at least £100 of the student fee.

 For more information about Employer Discounts and how Trinity Laban works in partnership with employers to support professional development of music teachers, please visit our webpage for Employers.